 Bloom developed this hierarchy of thinking skills in 1956.
 It is as widely used today as it was 64 years ago.
 Bloom and his collaborators grouped teaching objectives and skills into six levels.
 Using Bloom’s model, students start with learning the facts or rules.
 The updated term for this is ‘Remember.’
 Students then move through more and more complex activities until they are able to generate, plan or produce something.
 The level is called ‘Creating.’

 Learn more about HOTS (Higher Order Thinking Skills) on this post.

 Going from basic to complex has become the basis of other teaching models.
 The SAMR Model is an example of this.
 Developed by Dr. Ruben Puentedura, SAMR is an acronym that stands for four levels in the technology integration progress.
-Similarly to Bloom’s Taxonomy, activities go through levels to encourage higher order thinking.
+Similar to Bloom’s Taxonomy, activities go through levels to encourage higher-order thinking.

 Substitution (Traditional teaching using technology instead of textbooks, worksheets, globes, etc.)

 Augmentation (Enhance traditional lessons with technology.)

 Modification (Significant redesign of the lesson is present.)